mtzfactory/nango/docs/docs/quickstart.md

 docker compose up # or docker-compose up
 ```

-Open a new terminal, CD to the example folder and run `run-quickstart.js`:
+Open a new terminal, `cd` back to the example folder and run `run-quickstart.js`:
 ```bash
 node run-quickstart.js
 ```